Skip to Content

 Soarin’

-The theme of the ride was also changed from California to the Soarin’ Around the World, so if you haven’t recently visited, it’s time to head back.
-It’s one of the attractions that I feel I have to ride each time I visit Walt Disney World, even though I’ve been on it dozens of times.
+The ride’s theme was also changed from California to Soarin’ Around the World, so if you haven’t recently visited, it’s time to head back.
+It’s one of the attractions I feel I must ride each time I visit Walt Disney World, even though I’ve been on it dozens of times.

 Living With the Land

-I have such fond memories of riding this fun boat tour with my family when I was a kid.
-Although my own children are teens/tweens now, they still love taking this boat trip through the greenhouses of the Land pavilion.
+I have fond memories of riding this fun boat tour with my family as a kid.
+Although my children are teens now, they still love taking this boat trip through the greenhouses of the Land pavilion.

-Living With the Land is also located in the Land pavilion, adjacent to Soarin’.
+Living With the Land is also in the Land pavilion, adjacent to Soarin’.
 There’s also a “Behind the Seeds” tour that you can book if you are interested in agriculture.
-The queue here moves pretty quickly.
+The queue here moves pretty quickly, although Lightning Lane is also offered.

 Journey Into Imagination With Figment